20+ Dollar Tree Sewing Supplies Worth Buying

 18. Elastic

-While I could only find colored braided elastic and craft cord elastic, the price for elastic here is lower than my other local big box stores.
+Surprisingly, the price for elastic here is lower than at my other local big box stores.

 19. Calculator